HOW TO CONDUCT A PROPER SECURITY SECURITY SEARCH

 When possible, it is important to have a same sex search conducted.
 While this may not always be a possibility, you should always strive for the comfort of the person being searched preventing any claims of harassment.

-Any illegal or forbidden items found on a person during search should be made aware to the management or your supervisor.
+Any illegal or forbidden items found on a person during a security search should be made aware to the management or your supervisor.
 Do not accidentally place the found item or object in your pocket as this may result in serious legal issues for you and your security company.
 So always try to have this in mind as one of your main priority is looking after yourself.

 5.Seize illegal/forbidden items: